joshuaeckroth/csci221-website/homework/homework-3.markdown

 Life is an organism that lives in a discrete, two-dimensional world.
 While this world is actually unlimited, we don't have that luxury, so we restrict the world to a certain width and height (you choose).
-It is your choice to make the edges "wrap around" or not.
+Ensure that the edges "wrap around."

-For this assignment, the world should be represented by a 1D array (width*height big).
-Review the
-[array lecture notes](/lecture/arrays.html) for guidance about how to treat a 1D array as a 2D array.
-The array should have `bool` values, indicating a living or dead cell.
+The world should be represented as an array created with the `new` operator.
+It is your choice to use a 1D array or a 2D array.
+You must access elements in the array using pointer syntax, not `[]` syntax.

 The world is updated all at once.
 Each cell is born, kept alive, kept dead, or killed according to simple rules.
 These rules refer to the